KevinLu19/PokemonGame/README.md

    Note: If want to install libraries within virtual environment, we can do a pip install within the virutal environment.
    Ex: (After activating virutal environment) pip3 install numpy

+## Purpose
+The main reason for this project is to put the knowledge of Flask into use by making a Pokemon guessing game.

 ## Running the tests

 In order to run, type into terminal: python3 app.py.